getodk/docs/docs/central-install-digital-ocean.rst

 You now have the framework of the server software, but some components are missing.
 Type ``git submodule update -i`` and press **Enter** to download them.

 Next, you need to update some settings.
-First, copy the settings template file so you can edit it: type ``mv .env.template .env`` and press **Enter**.
+First, copy the settings template file so you can edit it: type ``cp .env.template .env`` and press **Enter**.

 Then, edit the file by typing ``nano .env`` and pressing **Enter**.
 This will launch a text editing application.